delegatedotfun/delegate-framework/FRAMEWORK_API.md

   until: 'signature456'
 });
 ```

+> **Note:** The Helius API only supports backward pagination using `before` and `until`.
+Forward pagination (fetching transactions newer than a signature) is not supported.
+For incremental updates, fetch the latest transactions and filter client-side.

 ##### getAllTransactions(publicKey: PublicKey, options?: GetTransactionsOptions): Promise<any[]>
 Get all transactions for a public key with automatic pagination.